Destinations Greece The Cyclades Mykonos

 €€€€

-Must ordersea-urchin spaghetti + a magnum of orange wine
+Must ordersquid-ink pasta + a magnum of orange wine

-The most-considered north-coast beach club — on Panormos beach, white-on-white pavilions, a kitchen run by chef Maria Loi (Greek-American, Manhattan and Athens credentials).
+The most-considered north-coast beach club — on Panormos beach, white-on-white pavilions, a design-forward kitchen that competes with the south-coast clubs.
 Quieter than the south-coast set, more luxurious than the south-coast clubs charge for, the right pick on the days when Nammos and Scorpios feel like a queue.
-Sunset on the Panormos sand is the trade-off for skipping Oia.
+Sunset on the Panormos sand is the trade-off for skipping the Town circuit.

 Alemagou